 - Baseboards and corners

-Dispose of vacuum contents outdoors.
+Dispose of vacuum contents outdoors (sealed if possible) to prevent re-release.

 Wash Fabrics Weekly During an Infestation